Find Affordable College Courses

 Jefferson City, TN

-A rank of #3 on this year’s list means Carson - Newman University is a great place for housing students working on their bachelor’s degree.
-Located in the suburb of Jefferson City, Carson - Newman is a private not-for-profit college with a small student population.
+Out of the 5 schools in the Southeast Region that were part of this year’s ranking, Carson - Newman University landed the # 3 spot on the list.
+Located in the small suburb of Jefferson City, Carson - Newman is a private not-for-profit college with a small student population.

 Read full report on Housing at Carson - Newman University